SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: 3D Referring Segmentation Dataset Curation

 \subsection{Dataset Construction}

-We construct a new benchmark dataset designed to evaluate question-based 3D referring segmentation from complex question queries within a Gaussian-based scene representation.
-Starting from the ScanNet~\cite{scannet200} dataset, we extract instance-level segmentation information from the official ground truth (GT) annotations.
-Since no dataset provides paired \{question description, 3D instance segmentation\} annotations, we manually create instance-specific question descriptions (\ie, human annotations), as illustrated in~\Fref{fig:data_generation_pipeline}.

-As our target task requires localizing objects directly within the 3D Gaussians, we distill the point-cloud based semantic GT into the Gaussian representation.
+As our target task requires grounding objects directly within the 3D Gaussians, we distill the point-cloud based semantic GT into the Gaussian representation.
 Specifically, we compute the Mahalanobis distance between each point and all Gaussians, accumulate these point-to-Gaussian assignments, and then apply an argmax operation to determine the instance label for each Gaussian.
-The detailed ground-truth distillation procedure follows the method described in~\cite{drsplat}.
-Finally, the generated queries cover diverse reasoning types, including spatial relationships (e.g., on top of, close to, near, closest, farthest) and fine-grained object attributes (e.g., floral pattern, leather, ivory-colored).
-These rich and compositional query types reflect practical scenarios in embodied settings, where an agent must understand nuanced descriptions and locate specific objects within complex 3D environments.
+The detailed GT distillation procedure follows the method described in~\cite{drsplat}.